Introduction: Bike Trailer Conversion: Kid to Cargo (with 3-Axis Caster Hitch)

 Step 1: Find an Old Bike Trailer (or Jogging Stroller) and Take It to Your Workshop

-Check garage/yard sales, Craigslist (US/Canada), Kijiji (Canada), Used (Canada/others?), Gumtree (Australia), your local equivalent if you live elsewhere, etc., for used bike trailers.
+Check garage/yard sales, your local classified ads websites, etc., for used bike trailers.
 I would lean toward ones with fabric that's wearing out or that are otherwise not in great condition, and leave the good ones for people with kids to buy.